HAN-2/MOIST/README.md

 # MAIN OUTPUT VARIABLES:<br>
 There are plenty of output variables after the program is end.
 Following variables could be considered the most important. <br>
-More explainations are updating.... <br>
+More explainations about variables will be graduately updated. <br>

 z_theta: output of soil water content profiles<br>